Skip navigation menu

 what's next

-• Making it easier for neighborhood businesses to attract customers with commonsense reforms.
+• Push for commonsense reforms that let neighborhood businesses attract customers

 Announcement photo

-From fixing sidewalks to championing neighborhood projects, my office is here to deliver.
-I believe the best ideas come from the community, and I take pride in being accessible and responsive to every resident of District 2.
+From fixing sidewalks to championing neighborhood projects, Stephen's office is here to deliver.
+He believes the best ideas come from the community, and he takes pride in being accessible and responsive to every resident of District 2.
 More trees near Laurel Village?
 Holiday lights at the Palace of Fine Arts?
 Your ideas make our neighborhoods great.

 Announcement photo